PeterVranken/comFramework/canInterface/sampleIntegrations/arduinoSampleIntegrationEmbeddedCoder/readMe.md

 ### Folder integration

-The folder code\\integration contains those hand-coded parts of the application, which are needed to integrate the CAN interface with any real platform (or operating system).
+Folder code\\integration contains those hand-coded parts of the application, which are needed to integrate the CAN interface with any real platform (or operating system).
 The tasks are defined that do the initialization of the CAN interface (frame and bus registration) and the